Supercomputing-System-AI-Lab/UniversalCheckpointing/README.md

 Moreover, Universal Checkpointing has been tested on:

 * **AMD** cluster by AMD researchers.
-AMD will share experience at [FMS’25](https://futurememorystorage.com): “Flexible, Efficient, Resilient Training on AMD GPUs with DeepSpeed UCP”
+AMD will share experience at [FMS'25](https://futurememorystorage.com): "Flexible, Efficient, Resilient Training on AMD GPUs with DeepSpeed UCP"
 * [Aurora **Intel** GPU cluster](https://www.alcf.anl.gov/aurora) by [Argonne National Lab](https://www.anl.gov)

 ## 📙 About

 Universal Checkpointing (UCP) is a novel checkpointing system that enables flexible and efficient model training with reconfigurable parallelism.
+We have implemented and open-sourced Universal Checkpointing in DeepSpeed.

 Why Universal Checkpointing?